carbonfive/stylegun/README.md

 ## Setting up your environment

-Make sure you're in the folder by typing
+Make sure you're in the folder by typing (in your terminal)

 ``pwd``